 Structure to the Madness

-I’ve already covered realism and connecting readers, but realism doesn’t provide structure and order, it merely provides a window.
+I’ve already covered the fantasy elements of realism and connecting readers, but realism doesn’t provide structure and order, it merely provides a window.
 While your fantasy can be anything you want it to be, your readers are also looking for definition in that new creation.

 Confusion in fiction is so easily brought about, and also incredibly destructive.
 It’s all too simple to forget exactly how things work, bend the rules and mess with your reader’s heads.
 This is not something anyone likes.
 People want to know how things work; we like to make sense of things.
 Having magic is great, but it’s frustrating when it can just be anything at any point, to suit the needs of the plot or just create an interesting scene for the hell of it.